EDCD/EDDI/EliteDangerousSpeechResponder/Help.md

 Note that Occasionally() works on random numbers rather than counters, so in the above example the additional text will not show up every 7th time you boost but will show up on average 1/7 of the times that you boost.

+### Humanise()

+This function will turn its argument into a more human number, for example turning 31245 in to "just over thirty thousand".

+Humanise() takes one argument: the number to humanise.

+Common usage of this is to provide human-sounding numbers when speacking rather than saying every digit, for example:

+   You have {Humanise(cmdr.credits)} credits.

 ### ShipDetails

 This function will provide full information for a ship given its name.